josepllberral/machine-learning-tools/README.md

 * crbm.R: Version in R, with some improvements.
 * crbm_series.R: Extension of crbm.R, allowing training from sets of series instead a single one.

-* crbm_gt.R: Version directly translated from G.Taylor's, with indications to compare against the original version at https://gist.github.com/gwtaylor/2505670

 ### Restricted Boltzmann Machines